James A. Johnson (California politician)

-James Augustus Johnson (May 16, 1829 – May 11, 1896) was an American politician.
-He served as a U.S. representative from California; who went on to serve as the state's 14th Lieutenant Governor.
+James Augustus Johnson (May 16, 1829 – May 11, 1896) was an American physician, lawyer, and politician.
+He served as a U.S. representative from California from 1867 to 1871.
+He went on to serve as the 14th lieutenant governor of California from 1875 to 1880.

 Early life

-Johnson was born May 16, 1829 in Spartanburg, South Carolina.
+Johnson was born May 16, 1829, in Spartanburg, South Carolina.
 When he was quite young he moved with his parents to Arkansas where he attended the common schools.
 He moved to California in 1853.
 He studied medicine and was graduated from Jefferson Medical College in Philadelphia, Pennsylvania.
 He then studied law and was admitted to the bar in 1859, then commenced the practice of law in Downieville, California.

 Political career

+Johnson served as a member of the California State Assembly in 1859 and 1860, representing Sierra County.